fansehep/fansehep/README.md

 I am **fan**, I am working about `distributed database storage`.

-- 💘 What I like: If i am not working, when I'm not working, I like to walk around and contribute opensource.
+- 💘 What I like: when I'm not working, I like to walk around and contribute opensource.
 - 📫 How to reach me: Please use [gmail](yfan3763@gmail.com) reach me.
 - 💌 Hobbies: I am a fanatics of secondary anime.
 - 🤯️ Editor of me: The way of any editor is vim.